vahidbas/ssmkit/doc/global/tutorial01.md

 std::transform(data.begin(), data.end(), z_seq.begin(),
                [](const auto &v) { return std::get<1>(v); });
 ~~~
-Note all the statement `<typename std::tuple_element<0,decltype(data)::value_type>::type>` is to
+Note that all the statement `<typename std::tuple_element<0,decltype(data)::value_type>::type>` is to
 tell the compiler what is the type of state variable.
 We know it is `ama::vec`
-because we've constructed the process.
+because we have constructed the process.
 But the above code is generic and can be used
 always even when you don't know what is the type of variables in the process!

 State estimation
 -----------------
 There are a number of state estimation tools are under the namespace of `ssmpack::filter`.
-In practice state estimation filters are model-based which means that they are build having in mind particular SSM.
+In practice state estimation filters are model-based.
+That means they are build having in mind particular type of SSM.
-Using this fact in 'ssmpack' process objects are used to define also filters.
+Using this fact in 'ssmpack' process objects are used to define filters.
 Each `filter` may particularly be useful for some specific type of process models.
 This is statically checked and your code will not compile if you try to make a filter object with wrong SSM model.